pipecat-ai/rtvi-infra-examples/README.md

 ## Quickstart

 **Please note: the Daily SDK (`daily-python`) required by the bot files is not currently supported on Windows.
-The required dependencies will currently fail to install.
-Please use an alternative OS (Windows support is on Daily's roadmap for future development.)**
+The required dependencies will currently fail to install unless you use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).**

 #### Install the development dependencies: